-- 4.20 A board will usually wish to announce its proposals as soon as possible after it has decided to recommend a transfer to the society's members.
-In particular, the board will no doubt wish to inform the members and staff of the proposed terms so that they do not then operate their accounts, or otherwise act, in ignorance of proposals which would have affected their behaviour. - 4.21 The board will also wish to avoid misleading potential investors and borrowers; and societies with listed CCDS.
-PPDS or PIBS must have regard to the FCA's requirements concerning early disclosure of any information which might affect the price of securities.
+4.20 A board will usually wish to announce its proposals as soon as possible after it has decided to recommend a transfer to the society's members.
+In particular, the board will no doubt wish to inform the members and staff of the proposed terms so that they do not then operate their accounts, or otherwise act, in ignorance of proposals which would have affected their behaviour.

+- 4.21 The board will also wish to avoid misleading potential investors and borrowers; and societies with listed CCDS, PPDS or PIBS must have regard to the FCA's requirements concerning early disclosure of any information which might affect the price of securities.
 However, a board may not feel able to make an immediate announcement, perhaps for prudential or commercial reasons, or because it first wishes to settle all the details of the proposed terms.
 In these circumstances, the board must have contingency plans to make an early announcement to deal with any potentially damaging rumours and to avoid members being misled or left in a state of uncertainty.
 In considering the timing and terms of an announcement, the board will wish to minimise the risk of destabilising flows of funds. - 4.22 The announcement, particularly information provided directly to members and staff, should make it clear that the proposal is subject to approval by the members and completion of the statutory procedures.
-It should also be made clear, in the case of a takeover, and if such is the case, that the proposal is subject to completion of due diligence investigations by the acquirer and, in either a conversion or takeover when shares in the successor company are to be issued, that the proposal is subject to the shares being listed on the London Stock Exchange or elsewhere.
+It should also be made clear, in the case of a takeover, and if such is the case, that the proposal is subject to completion of due diligence investigations by the acquirer and, in either a conversion or takeover when shares in the successor company are to be issued, that the proposal is subject to the shares being listed on the London Stock Exchange or elsewhere. - 4.23 The PRA expects that Boards should be careful to avoid appearing to assume that the outcome is a foregone conclusion, and should identify any matters of substance on which the proposed terms of the transfer remain to be settled.
+Briefing of staff who will be responsible for responding to enquiries from members and the Press should be considered carefully and prepared in advance of the announcement to avoid any risk of members being unintentionally misled. - 4.24 A Freephone helpline may be desirable for members' enquiries about whether they qualify for any distribution under the proposed transfer scheme, but again the staff must be well briefed.
+It is essential that the announcement, and subsequent information given to members before they are sent the statutory Transfer Statement, or Summary, and in any briefing of the Press, is entirely consistent with what will appear in that Statement.

-51 A company, whether an existing company or a specially formed company, to which the business of a society is proposed to be transferred 52 the Prudential Regulator or other competent authority in
+(1) A company, whether an existing company or a specially formed company, to which the business of a society is proposed to be transferred.

-22 the Prudential Regulator or other competent authority in another EEA state, as the case may be
+(2) The Prudential Regulator or other competent authority in another EEA state, as the case may be.